The Original #GrowthHackers: How PayPal Achieved 7-10% Daily Growth In The Early 2000s

 - The bonuses were gradually phased out, first by reducing them to $5, then by adding more verification hoops (like bank account verification) so they became more difficult to get.
 Then they were eliminated altogether.”

-It turned out to yield better marketing ROI.
-Once they achieved a critical mass of early adopters they dropped the Refer-A-Friend bonus, but they kept it for Merchants.
+Referrals turned out to yield better marketing ROI than the alternatives.
+Once PayPal achieved a critical mass of early adopters they dropped the Refer-A-Friend bonus for regular users, but they kept it for Merchants.
 They dropped the Merchant bonus too, once they reached their target numbers.
-[Source]

 Here’s an excerpt from Peter Thiel’s CS183 startup class describing PayPal’s decision-making process: